alt-research/mach-avs/README.md

 # Mach AVS (M2)

-Mach AVS is a fast finality layer for Ethereum rollups.
-In Mach AVS, operators

-1. verifier nodes for rollups
-2. monitor the rollup for fraudulent behavior
-3. submit a alert to the Mach AVS
+AltLayer Mach AVS is a fast finality layer for Ethereum rollups.
+In Mach AVS , operators will run verifier nodes for rollups, monitor the rollup for fraudulent behavior, and submit a fraudulent alert to Mach AVS.
+Fraudulent alert can then be confirmed via sufficient quorum or ZK proofs.

 # Use cases

 1. Fast finality services for Web3 application
-2. Act as a circuit breaker for RPC nodes
+2. Circuit breaker for RPC nodes

 # Components